-can be calculated using $O(1)$ oracle calls using $O(t_{\mathcal{A}}(n_1+n_2))$ time where $n_1 = |V_u|$ and $n_2 = |V_v|.$ Then the continuous $k$-center partitioning problem on $T$ can be solved in time \end{theorem} Note that if $x \in e$, then combining Eqs. \ref{eq:dcontdef} and \ref{eq:ragain} yields that
+can be calculated using $O(1)$ oracle calls using $O(t_{\mathcal{A}}( |V_u|+ |V_v|))$ time. \end{itemize} Then the continuous $k$-center partitioning problem on $T$ can be solved in time \end{theorem} Note that if $x \in e$, then combining Eqs.~(\ref{eq:dcontdef}) and (\ref{eq:ragain}) yields that